16BitS3G4l/JServe/README.md

 });
 ```

-## Most Recent Changes
+## Most Recent Changes (Changelog)
+1._Introduced a new exception for cases of a Null response status, and added unit testing to facilitate better code practices, and code quality._

-Replace ambiguous interfaces for Predicates, Consumers, etc... (if necessary and enough evidence is present to indicate negligent practices/code)
+2._Replace ambiguous interfaces for Predicates, Consumers, etc... (if necessary and enough evidence is present to indicate negligent practices/code)_
 - FilterData (resolved by introducing a Predicate<String> lineRejectable)
 - NotFoundPageHandler (resolved by introducing a BiConsumer<RequestParser, ResponseWriter> notFoundPageHandler)
 - Response